blee-dublin/IGA-Bot/README.md

 # History

-IGA-Bot was created by "Byoung-Ju Lee" to reduce the amount of manual admin work involved in running the IGA online leagues — and to save a few sanity points along the way.
+IGA-Bot was created to reduce the amount of manual admin work involved in running the IGA online leagues — and to save a few sanity points along the way.

 # IGA League